-You can manage files and folders, both by diving into the internal storage or by navigating through the content categories.
+You can manage files and folders both by diving into the internal storage or by navigating through the content categories.
 The most used file management basics are present, but you won’t get things like the ability to compress files.

 Amaze File Manager

-In terms of the features, you get tabbed browsing, app manager, root access, support for file encryption, and support for cloud storage services.
-The Amaze File Manager also includes built-in APK reader, database reader, and a text viewer.
-It is free to download and use.
+Standard features include a built-in app manager, root access, support for file encryption, and support for cloud storage services.
+The Amaze File Manager also offers an APK reader, a database reader, and a text viewer.

 FX File Explorer